 Mechanisms for the Proposing, Developing, Prioritising and Approving Cooperative Research Projects

-The current mechanisms for the proposing, developing, prioritisation and approval of the technical cooperation projects RCA Programme could be readily adapted to cover the introduction of Cooperative Research Projects.
+The current mechanisms for the proposing, developing, prioritisation and approval of the technical cooperation projects of the RCA Programme could be readily adapted to cover the introduction of Cooperative Research Projects.
 These mechanisms are well-tested and, through them, the RCA Programme has benefitted substantially from the strong support provided by the IAEA under the IAEA Technical Cooperation programme, as well as the support that has been provided from other technical cooperation arrangements such as the RCARO/UNDP projects, which have been implemented outside of the IAEA Technical Cooperation programme.

 While the adoption of all the measures used for the technical cooperation projects would not necessarily always be applicable to Cooperative Research Projects, the National Representatives Meetings should remain key elements in the process for proposing, developing, prioritising and approving CRPs.